MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/enterprise/deploy-foundation-infrastructure-non-enterprises.md

 ## <a name="onboarding"></a>Integração

-Com a infraestrutura do Microsoft 365 Enterprise instalada, você pode integrar seus funcionários facilmente.
+Com a infraestrutura do Microsoft 365 para empresas instalada, você pode integrar seus funcionários facilmente.

 ### <a name="a-new-windows-10-enterprise-device"></a>Um novo dispositivo do Windows 10 Enterprise